Indiana high court reprimands AG for remarks about 10-year-old rape victim's doctor

 The attorney general depicted himself as battling a number of opponents, saying the "media, medical establishment and cancel culture" had rallied around Bernard.

+In response to the court's opinion, Bernard's lawyer, Kathleen DeLaney, noted that Rokita agreed that he violated the conduct rules.

+"His public statements should reflect that fact and we expect a prompt and sincere apology to Dr. Bernard," DeLaney said in a statement to NPR.

-Of the sworn affidavit in which he admitted to the charges against him, Rokita said he has "evidence and explanation for everything I said," but he added that he opted to revolve the matter in the interest of saving time and money.
+Of the sworn affidavit in which he agreed to the violations, Rokita said he has "evidence and explanation for everything I said," but he added that he opted to revolve the matter in the interest of saving time and money.

 The decision against Rokita doesn't specify a fine, but it requires him to pay $250 in court fees.
 It also mentions pending investigative costs, which state law allows the court to impose on anyone disciplined or sanctioned.